Africa's whistleblowers pay a high price for their courage | DW | 16.03.2022

 Last February, Stimpel and other like-minded people founded the Whistleblower House.
 It offers whistleblowers legal, financial and psychological assistance, as well as support in taking protective measures.
 It also aims to be a point of contact for South Africans who want to expose corruption or misconduct.

-"The world needs whistleblowers," sad van Loggernenberg.
+"The world needs whistleblowers," van Loggernenberg said.
 "No democracy can survive without people who act when they see something going on that is wrong."

 People should not be afraid of the consequences, he said, because fear only creates a breeding ground for more corruption and crime.